postsharp/Metalama.Documentation/conceptual/Aspects/advising/introducing-members.md

 [comment]: # (TODO: When it will work, Disposable example.)

-## Referencing introduced members in template
+## Referencing introduced members in a template

-When you introduce a member to a type, your will often want to access it from templates.
+When you introduce a member to a type, you will often want to access it from templates.
 There are three ways to do it:

 ### Option 1.
 Access the aspect template member